Cross-Region Building Counting in Satellite Imagery using Counting Consistency: Experiments

 \subsection{Evaluation Metrics:}

 To evaluate our approach, we compute Mean Relative Error (MRE) :

-where $N$ is the number of images in our testing set, $C_{GT} \left(I_i\right)$ is the ground truth count of buildings in the $i^{th}$ image and $C_{Pred} \left(I_i\right)$ is the predicted count of buildings in the $i$th image.
-MRE, also known as Mean Absolute Percentage Error (MAPE) \cite{de2016mean,tofallis2015better} is less susceptible to the outliers in comparison to Mean Absolute Error (MAE) and the Root Mean Squared Error (RMSE) \cite{de2016mean}.
+where $N$ is the number of image patches in our testing set, $C_{GT} \left(I_i\right)$ is the ground truth count of buildings in the $i^{th}$ image and $C_{Pred} \left(I_i\right)$ is the predicted count of buildings in the $i$th image patch.
+MRE, also known as Mean Absolute Percentage Error (MAPE) \cite{de2016mean,tofallis2015better} is less susceptible to outliers in comparison to Mean Absolute Error (MAE) and the Root Mean Squared Error (RMSE) \cite{de2016mean}.